Doctor of Dental Surgery (DDS)

 It’s possible that a set of implants will last the rest of your life.
 Since dentures have to be replaced after several years, you could easily end up buying three or four pair over time.
 Along with the other perks, that single set of implants are highly likely to be the more economic choice over the long haul.

-Talk with your dentist about implants today.
+Talk with your dentist in North York about implants today.
 Once you know more about how they are installed and what to expect, the chances are you will find this solution to be just right for you.